NEXT OPEN CALL OPENS JANUARY 2021

-MALT AIR is a new visual arts residency programme in Denmark.
+Malt AIR is a new visual arts residency programme in Denmark.
 The residency is run in collaboration between The Danish Art Workshops, Kunsthal Aarhus and Maltfabrikken, and is supported by The Danish Arts Foundation.
-MALT AIR invites professional artists from all over the world to participate in a 4-month visual arts residency programme at Maltfabrikken in Ebeltoft.
+Malt AIR invites professional artists from all over the world to participate in a three-month visual arts residency programme at Maltfabrikken in Ebeltoft.

 Purpose of the programme

 The purpose of the programme is to support the development of the resident’s artistic practice and to foster exchanges between the residing artist and the Danish contemporary visual arts scene.
 The resident artist will be given the opportunity to participate in networking activities, studio visits, meetings with relevant professional individuals and institutions, as well as to receive curatorial and peer feedback.
 Malt AIR wishes to support the artistic process and research phase by giving the artist time, space and opportunities for reflection and focus.

 The institutions behind Malt AIR have gathered in a partnership to create an attractive residency for professional international artists at a high artistic level, with links to a broad network across the Danish visual arts scene.

 · Maltfabrikken is a multicultural centre that offers modern residency facilities in a new, inspiring, purpose-built artistic environment.